 Appreciate the architectural as well as the artistic beauty of the Warehouse District with a visit to Raleigh Union Station—Raleigh’s premier mass transit center and Amtrak passenger station.
 Or, gaze up in awe at The Dillon—a towering, office/residence/retail space that’s a dramatic addition to the Raleigh skyline and where you'll find hot, new eating and drinking spots like Heirloom Brewshop and O-ku Sushi.

-After a long day of exploring, enjoy an authentic Italian dinner at Tuscan Blu, a restaurant dishing out culinary delights from all over Tuscany, or head to Poole's Diner, the chef Ashley Christensen restaurant that helped spark a culinary boom in the City of Oaks when it opened more than a decade ago.
+After a long day of exploring, enjoy an authentic Italian dinner at Tuscan Blu, a restaurant dishing out culinary delights from all over Tuscany, or head to Poole's Diner in the nearby Fayetteville Street district, the chef Ashley Christensen restaurant that helped spark a culinary boom in the City of Oaks when it opened more than a decade ago.
 After dinner, saunter over to Circa 1888 to enjoy drinks, a pool game and a lovely sunset, or Junction West for cocktails enjoyed on the outside patio.

 Today, shopping is the thing to do.
 After a quick stop for coffee (at Heirloom Brewshop, Videri Chocolate Facotry or A Place at the Table), stroll over to Father & Sons Antiques for modern furniture, vintage clothing, accessories, books and records.
 From there, swing over to The Alli, a gifts and apparel boutique for edgy urbanites.
 If you're into vinyl and punk music, then Sorry State Records is not to be missed—they carry the best selection of DIY punk and hardcore vinyl with well over 2,500 unique titles in stock.